Xasthur: History

 On April 16, Xasthur's first-ever live concert appearance was announced, to take place on June 19, 2015 at the Thirst for Light: Cascadian Summer Solstice II festival at Red Hawk Avalon in Pe Ell, Washington.

 On September 4, the title for the next Xasthur album was announced as Subject to Change; it was released May 6, 2016 by Disharmonic Variations.

 Influences

 Conner has noted other one-man black metal projects such as Burzum and Graveland as an inspiration for his singular approach: "The main way that Burzum inspired me (contrary to popular belief) was that he could do it all on his own-- why couldn't I?"
 Although similar in terms of low fidelity production and the wearing of corpse paint, musically and lyrically, the focus of the first edition of Xasthur was usually not on paganism, Satanism or anti-Christian blasphemy – as is common in the black metal genre – but rather on astral projection, darkness, despair, suicide, hate and death.

 Live

-Conner has toured with Sunn O))) and has joined Nachtmystium onstage, but until recently, stated that he "will always keep Xasthur a band that will not play live".
-However, Xasthur's first live concert took place in June 2015.
+Conner has toured with Sunn O))) and has joined Nachtmystium onstage.
+Although he had previously stated that he "will always keep Xasthur a band that will not play live", because he would not be able to recreate what he puts "into it", Xasthur's first live concert took place in June 2015.